30 Italian Clothing Brands Every Man Should Know

 This brand was founded in 1911, in the glittering, possibility-laden streets of Milan.
 But if you’re UK-based, you’ll want to prick your ears up when it comes to Valstar.
 The reason?
 Valstar has long specialised in outerwear: it produced the inaugural Italian-manufactured water-repellent raincoats.

-Valstar also equipped US pilots with the A1 flight jacket in 1935 and introduced the ‘Valstarino’, a military-inspired, ineffably chic jacket that’s earned its place in the luxury fashion halls of fame.
+Valstar also equipped US pilots with the A1 flight jacket in 1935 and introduced the ‘Valstarino’, a military-inspired, ineffably sophisticated jacket that’s earned its place in the luxury fashion halls of fame.
 Today, as ever, you can look to Valstar for all your chic, stylish outerwear needs.

 Our final luxury Italian fashion brand is a sheer force of nature.
 Gianni Versace debuted his clothing line in Milan (where else?) in 1978; the rest is fashion history.
 It’s a label that has always revelled in extravagance.
 Its designs feature Medusa heads, baroque prints, big logos and gold.
 Lots of gold.